jae251/DCA_sequence_scoring/README.md

 The aim of the experiments was to find mutations that improve properties of the initial sequence.
 Due to the vast possibility space of this problem multiple approaches were taken.

-All experiment scripts lay in the "experiments" folder.
+All experiment scripts lie in the "experiments" folder.
 Simply start them by invoking the scripts.
 Resulting plots will appear in the folder "plots".
 ```bash
 cd experiments